Getting that sweet bass sound really isn’t so hard if you know the basics. The right low pass frequency can make a big difference!

 Woofers in a 2-way speaker | 1.5 to 3.5Khz, depending on the design |

-A good rule of thumb for a home stereo subwoofer ( ) setting is 70 to 80Hz.
+A good rule of thumb for a home stereo subwoofer low pass filter (LPF) setting is 70 to 80Hz.
 Once you’ve set it, adjust slowly and listen for what sounds the best to you.

-Ideally you’ll have only pure, clean bass from the and hear music or movie without any gaps in the (no areas where bass seems lacking).
-In some cases you may need to increase the gain on a powered if the level seems too low.
+Ideally you’ll have only pure, clean bass from the subwoofer and hear music or movie sound without any gaps in the audio signal (no areas where bass seems lacking).
+In some cases, you may need to increase the gain on a powered subwoofer if the level seems too low.

-A home receiver’s surround mode) or may offer an adjustable for stereo music playback. effect ( ) output may have some different modes that depend on the mode.
-Some have a fixed (especially for
+A home receiver’s low frequency effect (LFE channel) output may have some different modes that depend on the mode.
+Some have a fixed cutoff frequency (especially for surround sound mode) or may offer an adjustable lowpass filter for stereo music playback.

-Should I use a for my main speakers?
+Should I use a high pass filter for my main speakers?

-In that case, if your ( ) option, 60 to 80Hz is often a good choice.
-It’s always worth trying out to see how it sounds to you as there are so many thin or receiver has a
+In that case, if your amp or receiver has a high pass filter (HPF) option, 60 to 80Hz is often a good choice.
+It’s always worth trying out to see how it sounds to you as there are so many thin

-gs that affect the , including the room, carpet vs hardwood floors, and much more.
+gs that affect the sound, including the room, carpet vs hardwood floors, and much more.

 Table #2: Recommended car subwoofer low pass frequencies